 1: Introduce Formal Processes to Handle Distracting Requests

 If you notice that your team is being distracted by the same things day in day out, it is time to introduce a process to handle it, or reinforce an existing process.

 If you notice that people in your organisation are going directly to a certain helpful team member all the time, you may introduce a process where that request is sent to a support queue instead.
 Or introduce a gatekeeper.

 “Instead of going straight to Kate, please let me know if you need assistance.”

-These techniques gradually retrain people to use correct process rather than to distract somebody constantly.
-It also makes it slightly more arduous to log a request.
+These techniques gradually retrain people to use the correct process rather than to distract somebody constantly.
+It also makes it slightly more annoying for them to log a request.